 Import the VRM file

-Drag and drop the VRM file (~.vrm) into Assets folder.
-The prefab file of the VRM model data can be automatically generated.
+First drag and drop a VRM file (~.vrm) into the Assets folder.
+The prefab file associated with the VRM file can be automatically generated.

 Custom settings in VRM

 Hierarchy, the VRM model’s information will be displayed in the Inspector window.
 Note that spring bone settings can be found in the GameObject named “secondary”.
 Also, in

 VRM Meta, make sure title, author, license (the most important one) are set.

 To make a VRM model fully functional, please set up the following components: